2i2c-org/infrastructure/docs/hub-deployment-guide/cloud-accounts/new-aws-account.md

 ## Checking quotas and requesting increases

 Cloud providers like AWS require their users to request a _Service Quota increase_[^3] for any substantial use of their services.
-Quotas acts as an upper bound of for example the number of CPUs from a certain machine type and the amount of public IPs that the account can acquire.
+Quotas act as an upper bound of for example the number of CPUs from a certain machine type and the amount of public IPs that the account can acquire.